 Third-party app issues: Certain third-party apps can interfere with your phone’s audio settings and cause it to stay in headphone mode.

-How To Turn Off Headphone Mode on android?
+How To Turn Off Headphone Mode?

 Removing your headphones from your phone is a good idea

 It is possible to simply plug the headphones into your phone again and then unplug them.
 Your Android phone should stop recognizing headphones.